Shikahina/Astro-miner/README.md

 ## Use case

 Astrologers find the daily planetary positions from some app or website and calculate the difference between their positions to find the speed of the planets on a given day (24 hrs).
-This Application send data to https://github.com/Shikahina/DinaKadhi which displays the end result of their repeated calculations.
+This Application sends data to https://github.com/Shikahina/DinaKadhi which displays the end result of their repeated calculations.

 ## Setup